411.com Opt Out Guide

 | Re-listing Risk | medium |

 411.com is a people-finder tool and a data broker site powered by Whitepages.
 It aggregates public records and other sources into a searchable database.
-This guide explains how to remove your personal information from 411.com and limit third-party sharing to protect your privacy.
+This guide explains how to remove your personal information from 411.com and limit third-party sharing to protect your privacy, including steps you can take to remove information from data brokers.

 Common data you may find: